 An example may be in order.
 Today is 9/2/2012.
 Mercury is at 3 Virgo and is under the beams of the Sun.
 Mercury will be under the beams for a while.
-Additionally, Mercury is in a mutable and straight sign which is nocturnal.
-Unfortunately, being under the beams and being in a mutable straight sign are not ideal.
-Additionally, we have a letter that must be sent at some point in the next week, ideally at night as Mercury is in a nocturnal sign.
+It is also in a mutable and straight sign which is nocturnal.
+Unfortunately, being under the beams and being in a mutable sign are not ideal.
+Additionally, we have a letter that must be sent at some point in the next week.
+Ideally we want to send the letter at night as Mercury is in a nocturnal sign.
 Mercury is at least oriental to the Sun and in a straight sign.

 Clues from the News

-The basic idea is to view the event chart as a set of transits to the natal chart and to determine if benefics are influencing natal Mercury, or transiting Mercury is influencing natal benefics, or transiting Moon is connecting to natal Mercury free from malefics.
+The basic idea is to view the event chart as a set of transits to the natal chart.
+We determine if benefics are influencing natal Mercury, or transiting Mercury is influencing natal benefics.
+Also, we see if the transiting Moon is connecting to natal Mercury free from malefics.
 Another method is given also, in which one looks to see if it is the benefics or the malefics that are transiting the places (or the stakes of the places) of the natal luminaries (Sun and Moon) and to judge according to that.

 As far as input for our Mercurial elections goes, this is not extremely helpful.
 We do see that Mercury again is important though.
 Mercury is the central planet to consider whether one is on the transmitting or receiving end of a message.
 When looking at the event chart of the act of receiving it essentially becomes more of a matter of transit analysis.
 Benefic transits to natal Mercury and Mercury transits to natal benefics show good news.
 If these involve malefics then we have bad news.
 Also, we want to see if it is transiting benefics or malefics that are mostly influencing the Lights (Sun and Moon).